Yashkumarprasad/email/README.md

 # email
 Its a simple email concept
-it this sql files is also available
+in this sql files is also available